Part of the international high-IQ society that has online forums, scholarships, and opportunities to socialize.

 In her memoir, Brown explicates her life’s journey as a gifted-queer woman, emphasizing the importance of being true to one’s self and the necessity of developing resiliency to counter discriminatory attitudes.

-Covering issues from abusive relationships to youth resources, Huegel answers many of the common (and some not-so-common) questions that arise for GLBTQ teens, providing them with tools to advocate for themselves and keep themselves healthy.
+Covering issues from abusive relationships to youth resources, Huegel answers many of the common (and some not-so-common) questions that arise for LGBTQ+ teens, providing them with tools to advocate for themselves and keep themselves healthy.

 Piechowski, Michael M. “Experiencing in a Higher Key: Dabrowski’s Theory of and for the Gifted.”
 Expert Approaches to Support Gifted Learners.
 Ed.
 Margaret Wayne Gosfield.
 Minneapolis: Free Spirit Publishing, 2008.
 19-32.